razorpay/razorpay-android-sample-app/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: "🐛 Bug Report"
-about: Report a reproducible bug or regression in Razorpay Cordova Plugin.
+about: Report a reproducible bug or regression in Razorpay Android SDK.
 title: ''
 labels: 'Needs: Triage :mag:'